Brandon R. Peecook, Ph.D.

 Research

-The fossil record is the cumulative remains (mostly hard parts like bones, wood, and shells) of past life on Earth, and as a paleobiologist it is my dataset.
+The fossil record is the cumulative remains (mostly hard parts like bones, wood, and shells) of past life on Earth, and as a paleobiologist, it is my dataset.
 My research revolves around fossils safely stored in museum collections or that my team and I find during fieldwork.
 The fossil record can help us understand past worlds & creatures certainly, but it also acts as a unique source of data unavailable to studies using only modern organisms.
 Mass extinction events are an example: we wouldn't know about those massively consequential events if not for fossils.

 Specifically, my primary research focus is on Permian and Triassic terrestrial ecosystems, their evolution, and the influence of geography in recovery from the End-Permian Mass Extinction.
 I have conducted field programs across the western USA and overseas in places like Zambia and Antarctica.
 Much of my specimen-based work concerns the origins of and early evolution majors vertebrate clades like reptiles, ichthyosaurs, dinosaurs, and dicynodonts, though I have dabbled in tyrannosaurs and Pleistocene elephant DNA a few times (excavating and publishing Washington State's ONLY non-avian dinosaur specimen).
-Many of these endeavours involve high resolution synchrotron tomography of important small-bodied fossils that are processed in the Idaho Virtualization Lab.
+Many of these endeavors involve high-resolution synchrotron tomography of important small-bodied fossils that are processed in the Idaho Virtualization Lab.

 Education